joachimt1/predSS/README.md

 to unpack the installation.
 This will create a set of directories under the root directory 'predSS'.

-Go in to directory predSS.
+Go to directory predSS.
 In file 'Makefile' change the setting for variable RBIN to reflect the local R installation (this is the only change to be done).